AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module3/ex4.md

 As a naming convention, use:

-* `ldap - Male customers with interest in Proteus Fitness Jackshirt (Orange) - ldap`
+- `--demoProfileLdap-- - Male customers with interest in Montana Wind Jacket`

-Please replace **ldap** with your ldap.

 ![Segmentation](./images/segmentname.png)

-Then, click the **Save** button to save your segment, after which you'll be taken back to the Segment overview  page.
+Then, click the **Save and Close** button to save your segment, after which you'll be taken back to the Segment overview  page.

 ![Segmentation](./images/savedsegment.png)